LakeinLove/Mage-The-Awakening/Peoples/Sleepwalkers.md

 _Sleepwalkers don’t suffer the Curse.
 They don’t see the Truth the way that the Awakened do, they don’t understand the Supernal, but it doesn’t bother them the way it does Sleepers.
-They don’t increase Paradox.
-They don’t cause Dissonance, and they don’t forget what they’ve seen._
+They don’t increase [[Paradox]].
+They don’t cause [[Dissonance]], and they don’t forget what they’ve seen._

 ---

-By its nature, the Lie is imperfect.
+By its nature, [[Lie|the Lie]] is imperfect.
 As insidious as the Curse is, it is not flawless, and entropy works on everything given enough time.
-For these reasons, and in certain cases, out of very specific design, there are people who escape the Curse without fully Awakening.
+For these reasons, and in certain cases, out of very specific design, there are people who escape the Curse without fully [[Awakening]].

 ## All Shapes and Sizes

 Some people are Sleepwalkers because they just don’t experience the Curse.\
 A minority, though, have their own unique powers and strange innate abilities that set them apart from humanity.
 Perhaps it’s a connection to the Supernal that the human mind cannot fathom, even the Awakened mind.
-Perhaps they draw on a connection to some other source, and that shields them in some ways from the Lie.
+Perhaps they draw on a connection to some other source, and that shields them in some ways from [[Lie|the Lie]].

 Maybe it’s just that the strange accept the strange.